varigence/docs/bimlflex/user-guide/deployment-guide.md

 * BFX\_STG, an SSIS project to create all tables defined in the BFX\_STG database
 * Database, SSIS Projects to create all databases in the solution
 * Documentation, generated documentation for the solution
-* EXT\_AWLT, the generated SSIS project to source the data from the AdventureWorks LT source to the Staging and Persistent Staging databases
+* EXT\_AWLT, the generated SSIS project to source the data from the AdventureWorksLT source to the Staging and Persistent Staging databases
 * PackageConfigurations, dtsConfig files for projects that use PackageConfigurations
 * Schema, SSIS projects to create all Schemas defined in the databases